This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 The backups have to be done periodically and must not disrupt the availability and functioning of the website or web application.

-5. Scan website for vulnerabilities
+5. Scan the website for vulnerabilities

 Use an automated scanner to check for vulnerabilities on the website.
-The scanner will analyze all configuration files, webpages, and several other web files.
+The scanner will analyze all configuration files, webpages, and other web files.
 The web host gives the scanner.

 Fixing these issues is to get a website built by a website development vendor that understands web security.
 Scanning a website is a constant activity.
 Its frequency should be higher.

 6. Web firewall

 A web firewall or web application firewall (WAF) filters traffic entering a network.
 A firewall is a software program that runs on a hardware device like a gateway router.
 The firewall filters traffic after inspecting the data packets.
 Using a good firewall helps keep a balance between security and performance.